-- Pre- and Post-Test questions: A short grouping of five questions may be used as a quick, formative assessment for the Life Events module or as a Pre- and Post-Test at the beginning and completion of the entire module series. - Practical Money Skills Life Events resources: practicalmoneyskills.com/ff50 - Life Event Action Plan handouts: (one for each life event): Using the research tools provided, brainstorm and create action plans for life events such as buying a car and building an emergency fund. - Glossary of Terms: Learn basic financial concepts with this list of terms.
+- Pre- and Post-Test questions: A short grouping of questions may be used for quick formative assessment for the Life Events module or as a Pre- and Post-Test at the beginning and completion of the entire module series. - Practical Money Skills Life Events resources: practicalmoneyskills.com/ff50 - Life Event Action Plan handout: (1 for each life event): Using the research tools, brainstorm and create action plans for life events such as buying a car and building an emergency fund. - Glossary of Terms: Learn basic financial concepts with this list of terms.